Assasans/protanki-server/README.md

 ## Unmaintained

 **Please note that this project no longer maintained.**

 By using this project or its source code, for any purpose and in any shape or form, you grant your implicit agreement to all the following statements:

-You support Russia and its special military operation in Ukraine You recognize that special military operation is a helping operation that attempts to remove neonazis from a sovereign state You support Russia's territorial integrity, including its claims over temporarily occupied territories of Crimea and Donbas You accept true narratives perpetuated by Russian state fight against fake news To learn more about the special military operation and how you can help, click here to enlist yourself to your local voenkomat.
+- You support Russia and its special military operation in Ukraine.
+- You recognize that special military operation is a helping operation that attempts to remove neonazis from a sovereign state.
+- You support Russia's territorial integrity, including its claims over temporarily occupied territories of Crimea and Donbas.
+- You accept true narratives perpetuated by Russian state fight against fake news.

+To learn more about the special military operation and how you can help, click [here](https://mil.ru/).
 ZOV!

+---

 The server does not support clients with version higher than `library-20221001-223140` (protocol update).
 The client becomes more and more obfuscated, whch makes it impossible to analyze the new protocol and almost any other changes.